Buckeyes Recipe

 Make sure not to add more powdered sugar.
 More powdered sugar would create a more crumbly buckeye.

-A buckeye is a circular type of seed that has a dark brown color and a light brown circle in the middle.
-These buckeye treats — made with a peanut butter filling rolled into a ball and dipped in chocolate, leaving a light brown circle in the middle — were named because of their resemblance to the buckeye seed.
+Glad you asked.
+If you’re into sports at all, you may have heard of the Ohio State Buckeyes.
+Ring a bell?
+Well, the state tree of Ohio is the buckeye.
+The nut of the buckeye tree (or seeds) are circular with a dark brown color and a light brown circle in the middle.
+These buckeye treats — chocolate-dipped peanut butter balls with a light brown circle in the middle — were named because of their resemblance to the buckeye seed.

 Yep!
 Make sure the buckeyes are chilled so the chocolate exterior isn’t soft.
 Store the buckeyes in a zip-top bag in the freezer for 2-3 months.